Precise neural network computation with imprecise analog devices

-With synchronous digital logic being the established standard of the electronics industry, first attempts towards hardware deep network accelerators have focused on this approach \cite{cavigelli2015origami,griffin199111,chen201614,park2016energy}.
-However, the massively parallel style of computation of neural networks is not reflected in the mostly serial and time-multiplexed nature of digital systems.
-An arguably more natural way of developing a hardware neural network emulator is to implement its computational primitives as multiple physical and parallel instances of analog computing nodes, where memory and processing elements are co-localized, and state variables are directly represented by analog currents or voltages, rather than being encoded digitally \cite{rosenblatt1958,Alspector_Allen87,Vittoz90,Borgstrom_etal90,andreou1991current,Satyanarayana_etal92}.
+With synchronous digital logic being the established standard of the electronics industry, many attempts towards hardware deep network accelerators have focused on this approach \cite{cavigelli2015origami,griffin199111,chen201614,park2016energy}.
+However, the massively parallel style of computation in neural networks is not reflected in the mostly serial and time-multiplexed nature of digital systems.
+An arguably more natural way of building a hardware neural network emulator is to implement its computational primitives as massively parallel physical instances of analog computing nodes, where memory and processing elements are co-localized, and state variables are directly represented by analog currents or voltages, rather than being encoded digitally \cite{rosenblatt1958,Alspector_Allen87,Vittoz90,Borgstrom_etal90,andreou1991current,Satyanarayana_etal92}.
 By directly representing neural network operations in the physical properties of silicon transistors, such analog implementations can outshine their digital counterparts in terms of simplicity, allowing for significant advances in speed, size, and power consumption \cite{hasler2013finding,masa1994high}.
+For instance, when representing quantities as currents, addition is implemented by simply connecting together wires; multiplication by a constant can be implemented with as few as two transistors.
+This is in stark contrast to digital implementations, where hundreds or thousands of transistors are required for a single multiplier circuit.
 The main reason why engineers have been discouraged from following this approach is that the properties of analog circuits are affected by the physical imperfections inherent to any chip fabrication process, which can lead to significant functional differences between individual devices \cite{Pelgrom_1989}.